AnyBody/anybody-tutorial/A_Getting_started_anyscript/lesson4.rst

            AnyRevoluteJoint &Jnt = ..Jnts.Elbow;

-Just like in :doc:`*Lesson 3* <lesson3>`, these lines also
+Since the measures constrained by these drivers are angles, the units of "DriverPos" and "DriverVel" are radians and radians/sec respectively.

-use the reference operator '&' to point the local variable "Jnt" towards the actual shoulder/elbow joint objects existing in a different folder
+Just like in :ref:`*Lesson 3* <Reference objects and the ‘&’ symbol>`, these lines also use the reference operator ``&`` to point the local variable "Jnt" towards the actual shoulder/elbow joint objects existing in a different folder

 Since "Jnt" is a reference, it will automatically update as the joint angles change during motion.